Week Three

 Day #16: Connect Food and Faith-Beliefs-Spirituality

-01 Learn In 1964, as the Reverend Martin Luther King accepted the Nobel Peace Prize he shared the following often quoted words “I have the audacity to believe that people everywhere can have three meals a day for their bodies, education and culture for their minds, and dignity, equality, and freedom for their spirits.”
-Beliefs, faith, and spirituality shape our ideas of what is right and wrong, what is valued or dismissed.
-They inform how we act as individuals, as communities, as countries, as part of an inter-connected, and interdependent global
+01 Learn In 1964, as the Reverend Martin Luther King, Jr. accepted the Nobel Peace Prize, he shared the following often quoted words “I have the audacity to believe that people everywhere can have three meals a day for their bodies, education and culture for their minds, and dignity, equality, and freedom for their spirits.”
+Beliefs, faith, and spirituality shape our ideas of what is right and wrong, and what is valued or dismissed.
+They inform how we act as individuals, as communities, as countries, as part of an inter-connected, and interdependent global community.
+So what do

 -